 As part of their risk assessment, firms should include different scenarios of potential risks and assess the potential impact of any failed or inadequate services, including the risks caused by processes, systems, people, and external events.

 Prior to entering any outsourcing agreements, firms should consider the suitability of the service provider in question.
-As part of this, they should assess the service provider’s business reputation, expertise, the capacity, the resources, and its organisation structure.
+As part of this, they should assess the service provider’s business reputation, expertise, capacity, resources, and organizational structure.
 They should also ensure that the provider in question is adequately authorised or registered where required.
 Where the outsourcing arrangement will involve the processing of personal or confidential data, firms should ensure that they are satisfied with the service provider’s technical and organisational measures to protect the data.